marianmeres/clog/README.md

 # @marianmeres/clog
 On top of console.log.
 Mostly.

-Tiny namespaced console.log wrapper with configurable writer and silence config (global or local).
+Tiny namespaced console.log wrapper with configurable silence switches (global or local).
+And with custom writer support.

 ## Installation
 ```shell